 Want more information on imposter syndrome (and how to avoid it)?
 Check out The 5 Types of Imposter Syndrome (And How to Overcome It!)

 Technology allows us to travel safely, keep food fresh longer, and connect with worldwide friends at the push of a button.
 Though, it evolves rapidly.
-What seems innovative in 2023 may be outdated by 2028.
+What seems innovative today may be outdated in five years.
 Leaders must stay on top of technological advancements or risk falling behind.

 Imagine you lead a business making software for automobiles.
 Your organization is famous for its GPS systems that come with many modern vehicles.
 However, a rival enterprise has improved upon your GPS device and implemented entertainment and safety features.